 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb with an E27 screw base can be used, but a clear light bulb is recommended.
-It gives the best result with this type of lights.
+It gives the best result with this type of lamps.

 Designer: To be appraised.

 Other versions: The Raak Sterrenbeeld ceiling lamp exists in several different sizes and forms.
 Also produced as a chandelier.